 The Communist party supported the war waged by the British since they were allied with the Soviet Union.
 Subhas Chandra Bose, was by this time, organizing the Indian National Army and the Azad Hind government from outside the country.

 The 1942 revolution failed due to a lack of full support and government repression.
 The significance of this movement is that it brought to mind the British rulers that the days of their imperial rule in India are few.
 The remaining independence was no longer a matter of deal, but now an agreement to be made in the future was only about the way of transfer of power.

 The Quit India Movement is also important from the point of view that it has strengthened the pro-India opinion abroad.
 For example, Chinese Chief Chiang Kai-shek wrote to US President Roosevelt that “ the best policy for the British is to give complete independence to India .”
 Roosevelt said the same thing to Churchill.
 This mass movement also played an important role in winning the freedom of India.
 British, however, refused to grant immediate independence to India but granted it after the end of the Second World War.

 Impact of Quit India Movement

 Though the movement was unable to achieve freedom it succeeds to compel the British government to quit India.
 The British government was demoralized to rule India when people participated without any guides and attacked the symbols of British authority.
-In many places self-rule, local governments were established.
+In many places, self-rule, and local governments were established.
 It paved the way for the constitutional proposal of the Cabinet Mission.
-Latter Constituent assembly was organized on the Mission’s recommendations.
+A later Constituent assembly was organized on the Mission’s recommendations.
 The government was astonished by the powerful nationalistic feeling of the Indians and anti-British feelings.
-This movement has hastened India’s march towards freedom.
+This movement has hastened India’s march toward freedom.